ProximaTeam/flutter_bricks/README.md

 mason make <brick_name>
 ```

-For more informations refer to [mason docs](https://docs.brickhub.dev/).
+For more informations refer to [brickhub docs](https://docs.brickhub.dev/).